 You’ll rarely find…

-Persian cats making demands to their owners.
-They will not demand for food unlike other cats, most of the time you’ll find them sitting quietly or even sleeping.
-Mostly these cats are known to be extremely laid back, they have no problem living indoors for the rest of their life, but some do also enjoy being outside.
+Persian cats make demands on their owners.
+Unlike other cats, they will not demand food; most of the time, you’ll find them sitting quietly or sleeping.
+Mostly, these cats are known to be extremely laid back; they have no problem living indoors for the rest of their life, but some also enjoy being outside.

 First…

 Persian cats have a lot of fur.
-Fur that will need to be maintained and combed by you daily if you want to prevent him or her from developing knots or to prevent your home from begin covered in fur.
+Fur that will need to be maintained and combed by you daily if you want to prevent them from developing knots or to prevent your home from being covered in fur.

 About their coat and how to groom them

 - Their fur needs to be brushed regularly and begin as early as possible.
-Use a comb every day to remove excess hair dirt and also knots.
+Use a comb every day to remove excess hair dirt and knots.
 Check if the cat has fleas, unusual lamps, and wounds.
-Do this slowly to avoid pulling the hair mats which causes pain.
+Do this slowly to avoid pulling the hair mats, which causes pain.

 - If you want to bathe the cat, use formulated soap after consulting the vet.
-To prevent water from getting into the ears you can use cotton balls.
+You can use cotton balls to prevent water from getting into the ears.

 Second…

-Persian cats do have special feeding requirements that will be different for your typical cat breed.
+Persian cats have special feeding requirements that differ from your typical cat breed.

 What to feed your Persian

-Be aware Persian cats are quite picky eaters.
-Persians have trouble picking up small food and those that have an x shape.
-The fact Persians are indoor cars puts them at risk of calcium oxalate urolithiasis which are very painful bladder stones.
-Feeding your cat, the one type of food all the time can increase their risk for getting the stones, so it can be a good idea to mix up their food a little bit and swap them around every so often.
-They are at an increased risk for bladder stones too when they are given just one food.
-Some foods are specially made for those who are prone to hairballs, offer extra nutrients or food for those kitty’s that need an easy to chew type food.
+Be aware that Persian cats are pretty picky eaters.
+Persians have trouble picking up small food and those with an X shape.
+The fact that Persians are in indoor cars puts them at risk of calcium oxalate urolithiasis, an excruciating bladder stone.
+Feeding your cat one type of food all the time can increase their risk of getting the rocks, so it can be a good idea to mix up their food a little bit and swap them around occasionally.
+They are also at an increased risk for bladder stones when n given just one food.
+Some foods are specially made for those prone to hairballs, offering extra nutrients or food for that kitty that needs an easy-to-chew type of food.

-It can help to monitor your cat eating when you are feeding dry food to make sure there are no difficulties eating the type of food you have supplied.
+It can help to monitor your cat’s eating when feeding dry food to ensure there are no difficulties eating the type of food you have supplied.

-Because Persian cats have been highly bred over the years, they are susceptible to quite a few inheritable diseases that you should be aware of.
+Because Persian cats have been highly bred over the years, they are susceptible to several inheritable diseases that you should be aware of.

 - Polycystic kidney disease.
-Persian cats are prone to this disease where a cyst develops in the kidney area and keeps on multiplying if the cat is not treated.
+Persian cats are prone to this disease, where a cyst develops in the kidney and keeps multiplying if the cat is not treated.

-- Problem of the respiratory system.
-The face of Persian cat is flat and huge with round eyes and these are features that make the cat experience respiratory problems.
-The cats have a small nose which makes the nasal passage short thus its efficiency to breathe is affected.
+- The problem of the respiratory system.
+The face of a Persian cat is flat and huge with round eyes, which are features that make the cat experience respiratory issues.
+The cats have small noses, which makes the nasal passage short; thus, their efficiency in breathing is affected.

 - Heart problems.
-Due to not breathing properly and being less active, the cat can suffer from obesity which may lead to heart problems.
+Due to not breathing correctly and being less active, the cat can suffer from obesity, which may lead to heart problems.

 This is why…